kokoko3k/koko-aio-slang/docs.md

         in relation to the game tilt amount

-**Alternate line blanking:**
+**Alternate line blanking:**<br>
-    CRT monitors \*real\* refresh was amazing, today is just "meh" in most cases.
+    CRT monitors \*real\* refresh was amazing, today is just "meh" in most cases.<br>
-    This emulates the low pixel persistance of CRT monitors and reduces the motion blur, typical of LCD displays, by blanking even/odd screen lines on even/odd frames, by sacrificing image brightness, ofc.
+    This emulates the low pixel persistance of CRT monitors <br>
+    and reduces the motion blur, typical of LCD displays, by blanking even/odd<br>
+    screen lines on even/odd frames, by sacrificing image brightness, ofc.<br>

     This feature is static, to use it you have to manually enable it by removing the leading: "//"